antenomy/project-portfolio-website/README.md

 # project-website
-Building my own website using HTML, CSS and JavaScript to learn the basics of frontend web dev and display my personal projects and contact information.
+Building my own website from scratch to learn the basics of frontend web dev and to display my personal projects and contact information.